jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/MongoDB-Migrate-to-JCS-for-MongoDB.md

      - Support migration by databases and data tables.

      - When the "self-built database of Public IP" is selected as the source database type, definition of database tables to be migrated via two methods are supported, i.e., **Visual Selection** and **JSON**.

-     - When the "self-built database connected via the Direct Connection" is selected as the source database type, definition of the database tables to be migrated via **JSON** is supported only.

      - Description